pi-hole/docs/docs/guides/whitelist-blacklist.md

 #### Example `pihole -w` usages

-* Attempt to add one or more domains to the whitelist and reload dnsmasq:
+* Attempt to add one or more domains to the whitelist and reload pihole-FTL:

     ```bash
     pihole -w domain1 [domain2...]
     ```

-* Attempt to add one or more domains to the whitelist, but do not reload dnsmasq:
+* Attempt to add one or more domains to the whitelist, but do not reload pihole-FTL:

     ```bash
     pihole -w -nr domain1 [domain2...]
     ```

-* Attempt to add one or more domains to the whitelist and force dnsmasq to reload:
+* Attempt to add one or more domains to the whitelist and force pihole-FTL to reload:

     ```bash
     pihole -w -f domain1 [domain2...]